OXID-eSales/github-actions/docs/actions/slack_status.md

 # slack_status

+**Discontinued in v5:**

 Facilitates sending messages to a slack channel.
 Using this action, you don't need to worry about gathering the overall status across multiple jobs or properly formatting the json payload.
-The overall status is the highest status of any of the jobs using the order skipped > success > cancelled > failure.
+The overall status is the highest status of any of the jobs using the order skipped \> success \> cancelled \> failure.

-# Inputs:
+This action is no longer needed as the generate_report action now generates its own slack message.

+## Inputs

 **slack_webhook:** *required*, *no default*
-URL for the channel web hook, see https://api.slack.com/apps/A04CAPK58G0/incoming-webhooks?.
+URL for the channel web hook, see [https://api.slack.com/apps/A04CAPK58G0/incoming-webhooks?].

 **title:** *required*, *no default*
 Title for the message, an emoji in front and the overall status at the end will be added